 For a full video review of the Garmin 820 watch the video below by DC Rainmaker

-I hope these reviews have helped you on your hunt for the best budget wireless cycle computer.
+I hope these reviews have helped you on your hunt for the best cycle computer.
 Here's a quick round-up of everything to help you decide once and for all which is the best for you.

 If you’re looking for the cheapest and simplest option, then a Smartphone with an app will be the way to go.